DataForHealthCare/fhir-facade-api/README.md

 ## description

-A repository featuring a healthcare data project focused on creating an API endpoint to serve data to HealthPartners third-party vendors.
+A repository featuring a healthcare data project focused on creating an API endpoint to serve data to HealthPartners' third-party vendors.

 ## project